Rabbits need regular grooming throughout the cooler months. Learn how to adapt your current grooming routine and keep your rabbit healthy this winter.

 Regular brushing two to three times a week with a suitable comb will help remove loose fur and prevent knots.
 Long-haired rabbits will need daily grooming to keep their coat in great condition.
 Start with a wide-toothed comb on small areas at a time to remove knots, then switch to a slicker brush to remove loose fur and dirt.

 If you notice any matting, it’s important to deal with it right away before it gets worse.
-Take a look at our complete rabbit grooming guide for how to deal with mats without causing pain or discomfort, or speak to your vet.
+Take a look at our complete rabbit grooming guide for how to deal with mats without causing pain or discomfort.
+Your vet can also advise you on how best to tackle these.

 If your pet gets particularly dirty, it’s best to spot-clean them, as baths can be extremely stressful for rabbits.
 Position them in a comfortable position on your lap, or ask someone else to hold them for you, and use a soft flannel soaked in lukewarm water to gently clean off the area.
 Once the dirt is wiped away, dry off the area with a towel and use a comb to fluff out the fur and help protect the skin.
 If your rabbit’s enclosure is dirty, you should clean it thoroughly before placing them back inside.

-The UK is famed for its rain, and as the weather gets wetter, your rabbit is more at risk of muddy paws.
+The UK sees plenty of rain, and as the weather gets wetter, your rabbit is more at risk of muddy paws.
 It’s important to regularly wipe off any excess dirt around their feet, making sure to get between their toes and under their nails.

 Doing so regularly also gives you a chance to check for any bits of gravel or stone that may have become lodged between their toes which, if left unchecked, can cause severe pain and infection.